xfischer/SqlServerSpatial.Toolkit/README.md

 ```
 ### Trace Viewer

 Open the viewer.
-Drag the file on it like a ninja, and there it goes :
+Drag the file on it like a ninja and drop it like a samuraï, and there it goes :

  ![Viewer](/img/traceviewer.png?raw=true "Trace Viewer")